v0lt13/EditorAttributesDocs/docs/source/GettingStarted/commonissues.rst

 3. Attributes like :doc:`../Attributes/ButtonAttributes/button`, :doc:`../Attributes/MiscellaneousAttributes/showininspector`, :doc:`../Attributes/DecorativeAttributes/guicolor` and :doc:`../Attributes/DecorativeAttributes/propertyorder` don't work after I create a custom inspector.

 - The logic for :doc:`../Attributes/ButtonAttributes/button`, :doc:`../Attributes/MiscellaneousAttributes/showininspector`, :doc:`../Attributes/DecorativeAttributes/guicolor` and :doc:`../Attributes/DecorativeAttributes/propertyorder` is implemented in an :doc:`../Scripting API/editorextension` class that inherits from the `UnityEditor.Editor <https://docs.unity3d.com/6000.1/Documentation/ScriptReference/Editor.html>`_ class, if you want those attributes to work with your custom editor you need to inherit your editor from :doc:`../Scripting API/editorextension` and call the appropriate functions

-4. Attribute doesn't work on inherited members or doesn't find it.

-- The reflection system can't find inherited members if they are not accesible by the child class, mark those inherited members as ``protected`` or another modifier that gives it access to the child class.